 Chironji & Makhane Ki Kheer

-- Heat ghee 1 tsp of ghee and roast makhana and roast with while continuous stirring until they becomes light brown and crisp, remove from kadai and set aside to cool
+- Heat ghee 1 tsp of ghee and roast makhana while continuous stirring until they becomes light brown and crisp.
+Remove from kadai and set aside to cool.

 - Add milk to a heavy bottom pan and bring it to boil and simmer until it is reduced to about 2/3 for about 8-10 minutes.

-- At this stage add fried makhana and simmer in low flame for about 5-7 mins stirring regularly till the kheer is thick.
+- At this stage add the roasted makhana and simmer in low flame for about 5-7 mins stirring regularly till the kheer is thick.
 Add sugar at this time and cook for a couple of minutes.